donghyunSon8190/5gc/src/lte/doc/source/lte-design.rst

     supported for each UE.
 This includes the necessary classification of TCP/UDP traffic over IP done at the UE in the uplink and at the PGW in the downlink.
  #.
-The focus of the EPC model is mainly on the EPC data plane.
+The focus of the NGC model is mainly on the NGC data plane.
 The
-    accurate modeling of the EPC control plane is, for the time being, not a requirement; hence, the necessary control plane interactions can be modeled in a simplified way by leveraging on direct interaction among the different simulation objects via the provided helper objects.
+    accurate modeling of the NGC control plane is, for the time being, not a requirement; hence, the necessary control plane interactions can be modeled in a simplified way by leveraging on direct interaction among the different simulation objects via the provided helper objects.
  #.
-The focus of the EPC model is on simulations of active users in ECM
+The focus of the NGC model is on simulations of active users in ECM
     connected mode.
 Hence, all the functionality that is only relevant for ECM idle mode (in particular, tracking area update and paging) are not modeled at all.